Weinstein's prison sentence should reflect 'lifetime of abuse': prosecutors

 Prosecutors did not recommend a specific sentence in the filing for Weinstein, who faces a maximum sentence of 29 years in prison.

-Donna Rotunno, a lawyer for Weinstein had no immediate comment.
+Donna Rotunno, a lawyer for Weinstein, had no immediate comment.

 On Feb.
-24, a jury found the former movie mogul guilty of sexually assaulting former production assistant Mimi Haleyi and of raping onetime aspiring actress Jessica Mann.
+24, a jury found the former movie mogul guilty of sexually assaulting former production assistant Mimi Haleyi in 2006 and of raping onetime aspiring actress Jessica Mann in 2013.

-Haleyi testified that Weinstein forced oral sex on her in his home in 2006, while Mann testified that he raped her in March 2013, early in an “extremely degrading” relationship she had with him.

 The jury of seven men and five women acquitted Weinstein on the most serious charges, which carried a potential life sentence.
+Those charges relied on testimony by actress Annabella Sciorra, who said Weinstein raped her in the early 1990s.

-Prosecutors called four additional women to testify, including actress Annabella Sciorra, portraying Weinstein as a serial predator who had manipulated women with promises to open doors in Hollywood, coaxing them to hotel rooms or private apartments, and then overpowering and violently attacking them.
+In addition to Haleyi, Mann and Sciorra, prosecutors called three more women to testify against Weinstein, portraying him as a serial predator who had manipulated women with promises to open doors in Hollywood, coaxing them to hotel rooms or private apartments, and then overpowering and violently attacking them.

+Throughout Weinstein’s trial, the defense said regret drove his accusers to reframe consensual encounters as crimes.
+Weinstein’s lawyers zeroed in on friendly messages and ongoing contact between the women and Weinstein.

 More than 80 women, including famous actresses, have accused Weinstein of sexual misconduct stretching back decades, fueling the #MeToo movement against sexual abuse and harassment.
 He denied the accusations and said any sexual encounters were consensual.

-Throughout the case, the defense said regret drove the accusers to take consensual incidents and reframe them as crimes.
-Weinstein’s lawyers zeroed in on friendly messages and ongoing contact between the women and Weinstein.
+They also accused Weinstein of verbally and physically abusive behavior in the workplace dating back to the 1990s.

+Weinstein is awaiting sentencing in New York’s Rikers Island jail, where he was moved Thursday after a 10-day hospital stay following his conviction.

-Weinstein still faces sexual assault charges in Los Angeles, which were announced just hours after his New York trial began on Jan.
+He still faces sexual assault charges in Los Angeles, which were announced just hours after his New York trial began on Jan.
 6. Dozens of women have also filed civil lawsuits against him.

 Reporting by Brendan Pierson in New York; Editing by Noeleen Walder and Jonathan Oatis